tayangwang/tayangwang.github.io/_baseball/mvp-cy-young-revisit.md

 ## Introduction

-In this project, I re-examine past MLB award winners using modern sabermetrics such as WAR, wRC+, and FIP.
+In this project, I re-examine past MLB award winners from a modern analytical perspective, focusing on players' actual on-field contributions.
+The goal is to provide a comprehensive, fair, and objective evaluation of who truly deserved the hardware.

 ### 1950s
 - [1954 NL MVP Top 10](/baseball/mvp-cy-young-revisit/1954-nl-mvp/)